-The Safe Zone Program's objective is for trained participants to utilize their gained knowledge and skills to foster a safe the University of Hawai'i System Safe Zone Program.
+The Safe Zone Program's objective is for trained participants to utilize their gained knowledge and skills to foster a safe and inclusive community for LGBTQ+ students, faculty, and staff to promote social justice in the University of Hawai'i System.

-Upon completion of a Safe Zone Training, participants will be invited to become Advocates in
+Upon completion of a Safe Zone Training, participants will be invited to become Advocates in the University of Hawai'i System Safe Zone Program.